DerekStrickland/katacoda-scenarios/secure-consul-on-kubernetes/intro.md

 Specifically, you will:

-- Create an insecure Consul service mesh running inside of a Kubernetes cluster
+- Install Consul service mesh in a Kubernetes cluster
 - Verify that network traffic occurs in clear text
 - Verify that ACLs are not enforced
 - Upgrade the Consul service mesh to enable gossip encryption, TLS, and ACLs